mkondratyev85/raster_tracer/README.md

 last time.
 This means that each time you click on the map, it will trace a slightly different color.
-It slows down tracing a bit, but may be useful if the color of the line you are tracing varies over the map.
+This slows down tracing a bit, but may be useful if the color of the line you are tracing varies over the map.

 ## What image can it trace?